22 Innovative HR Leaders to Follow

-After our successful ‘Global HR Tech Influencers to Follow’ list, we’re doing something different this year.
-For the 2022 version of our people-to-watch piece, we decided to share a group of 22 innovative HR Leaders that inspire us with their work.
+After our successful ‘Global HR Tech Influencers to Follow’ list, we’re doing something different this time.
+For this version of our people-to-watch piece, we decided to share a group of 22 innovative HR Leaders that inspire us with their work.

 Now, how did we decide whom to choose?
 Based on two simple criteria: